Moms-to-be: Take good care of yourself every step of the way

 Step one: Planning for baby

 Perhaps your journey starts with planning for your baby.
 Once you’ve made the decision to start a family, schedule a checkup with your doctor.
 Discuss family planning at the appointment and ask your doctor to share any concerns and recommendations with you.
-Your doctor can help you find the most current health information about pregnancy, what to expect postpartum – or, what happens after you have your baby – and helpful resources for general health.
+Your doctor can help you find the most current health information about pregnancy, what to expect postpartum – that is, what happens after you have your baby – and helpful resources for general health.

 You’ll then be able to dive deep and explore the world of support that’s available to you.
 Your local library, bookstores, and community centers also offer a wide range of help, from meal preparation services to assistance with laundry and childcare.